testcontainers/testcontainers-go/docs/modules/postgres.md

 # Postgres

+Not available until the next release of testcontainers-go <span class="tc-version">:material-tag: dev</span>

 ## Adding this module to your project dependencies

 Please run the following command to add the Postgres module to your Go dependencies: